-As of 2018, the adoption of PAs has spread globally across a variety of health systems and at least fifteen countries have been in various stages of expansion of PA-like medical workers (nonphysician clinicians) that function under the supervision of a doctor:
+As of 2021, the adoption of PAs has spread globally across a variety of health systems and at least sixteen countries have been in various stages of expansion of PA-like medical workers (nonphysician clinicians) that function under the supervision of a doctor:

 - Canada Physician Assistants

 - Ghana PA Medical (Medical Assistant)

 - South Africa Clinical Associates

 - Australia Physician Assistants